GatoMiopia/Klipper_Z_Tramming/README.md

 ### Automatic Z alignment check
 This second way to use it was made in order to automate the printing process.
-To do that, you'd put the `Z_TRAMMING` macro into your `PRINT_START` macro.
+To do that, you'd put `Z_TRAMMING` into your `PRINT_START` macro.
-The macro will then save the printing state, perform the same check as before, and proceed as normal if the the difference is within the set tolerance.
+The macro will then perform the same check as before, and proceed as normal if the the difference is within the set tolerance.

 If it is out of tolerance, the printer will stop and show you the corrections needed through the console, same as before.
 Once you've done the necessary corrections, you should run `Z_TRAMMING` again and the process will repeat.
-Once the macro checks that everything is within tolerance, it'll re-home the printer and resume printing from the saved state.
+Once the macro checks that everything is within tolerance, it'll re-home the printer and you can restart the print.
-**NOTE:** The saved state is only available during the current session.
-Any restart of the printer, mcu/firmware, klipper or power cycle would erase it.
-If that happens, just restart the print as if printing the first time.

 ## Configuring the macro
 The first configuration is the UI Popup Helper.
 For now, it is only implemented via the Macro Prompts in Mainsail 2.9.0.